 Note: External requests are the ones that don’t start with https://themeskills.com.

-Now let’s check one of our posts, on which we have ads.
+Now let’s check one of my posts, on which I have ads.

-Now we have 130 requests!
+Now I have 130 requests!
 How?
 Well, take a look at how many external requests containing “google” (“doubleclick” links included) appeared:

 I don’t even want to count.